arvigeus/AZ-204/Topics/Cache for Redis.md

 | `expire [key] [seconds]` | Sets a key to expire after a given time. | -                          |
 | `ttl [key]`              | Checks remaining time-to-live of a key.  | Time left in seconds       |

-When the TTL elapses, the key is automatically deleted as if using the `DEL` command.
-The expiration time can be set in seconds or milliseconds precision, with a resolution of _1 millisecond_.
-The information about expirations is replicated and persisted on disk, so the expiration date of a key is saved even if the Redis server is stopped.
+When the TTL expires, the key is auto-deleted, mimicking the `DEL` command.
+You can set the expiration time with up to 1-millisecond precision.
+Expiration data is replicated and saved on disk, preserving key expiration even if the Redis server stops.

 Example: